-The Biosimilar Patient Support Fee is a \$50 fee billable to MSP.
-It is offered in recognition of the additional effort involved in contacting patients and supporting their switch to a biosimilar.
+The Biosimilar Patient Support Fee is a \$50 fee billable to MSP in addition to other services billed on the same date of service, using the Teleplan claims system.
+They are being offered in recognition of the additional effort involved in contacting patients and supporting their switch to a biosimilar.
 This fee can be claimed once per affected patient during the transition period, regardless of whether that patient switches to a biosimilar.

-Biosimilar Patient Support Fee: Remicade to Biosimilar Infliximab
+Biosimilar Patient Support Fee: Lantus to Biosimilar Insulin Glargine

-Fee code: 97009
+Fee code: 97011